 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Lead also is found in:
+Lead can also be found in:

 - Leaded crystal glassware.

 - Some hobby equipment.